-\textbf{Lesson 9:} \emph{The peer influence is affected more by the request's number of hops than the collusion size.} In all collusion types and graph mappings, increasing the number of colluding peers increases the average peer influence of an attacker.
-However, the peer influence depends more on the number of hops the request will traverse the graph, than the collusion size: from less than $0.1$ for $2$ hops to more than $0.9$ for $4$ hops (as also shown in the previous experiments).
-We also observe highest gains on the peer influence rate for a malicious attacker at $3$ hop requests than $2$ or $4$ hops (the $4$ hop requests cover most of this graph).
+\textbf{Lesson 10:} \emph{The peer influence is affected more by the request's number of hops than the collusion size.} In all tested collusion types and graph mappings, increasing the number of colluding peers increases the average peer influence of an attacker.
+However, the peer influence value depends more on the number of hops the request will traverse the graph, than the collusion size: from less than $10\%$ for $2$ hops to more than $90\%$ for $4$ hops (as also shown in the previous experiments).
+We also observe highest gains on the rate of change of peer influence for a malicious attacker at $3$ hop requests than $2$ or $4$ hops (the $4$ hop requests cover most of $Slashdot$).

 Overall, our experiments demonstrated that the social mapping of user data onto Prometheus peers leads to improved resilience to attacks during request execution, since peers have reduced opportunity to manipulate requests and their results, in comparison to a random mapping (e.g., using a DHT).
 Furthermore, we observed that a social peer collusion can be more effective than a random peer collusion.
 Therefore, users should carefully select their trusted peers, since unverified peers from their social neighborhood can potentially have increased influence on their requests than random peers.
 Finally, there should be default ACPs to control the number of (social and network) hops that requests can travel in the system, since this parameter is more important with respect to peer influence and data exposure, than the extend of peer collusion.